 Reuters reported that Germany-based Bayer AG is facing its first lawsuits in the United States over Xarelto, which is among the company’s top-selling medications.
 According to Reuters, Xarelto made $1.3 billion in sales in 2013.
 Court records indicate that a Xarelto lawsuit was filed earlier this year on behalf of a Kentucky woman who alleged that she suffered severe internal bleeding after using the blood thinner.
 According to the complaint, the Kentucky woman was prescribed Xarelto in July 2012 to treat atrial fibrillation, and was hospitalized six months later with severe internal and gastrointestinal bleeding.
 The blood-thinning lawsuit contends that Johnson Johnson should not have sold the medication and should have known Xarelto was associated with “irreversible bleeds.”
 The lawsuit against Johnson Johnson and Bayer AG was filed on February 18, 2014, in the Pennsylvania Court of Common Pleas, Philadelphia County.
 (Stuntebeck v.
 Janssen Research Development LLC et al, Case Number 140201754)

 Learn More About Filing An Xarelto Lawsuit

 If you or someone you love suffered serious side effects, such as severe bleeding, internal bleeding, blood clots, stroke or heart attack from taking Xarelto, you may be eligible to file a Xarelto lawsuit against the manufacturer of the blood thinner.
-For more information on the legal options available to you or to file a Xarelto lawsuit, please contact Alonso Krangle LLP by filling out our online form or by calling us at 888-836-3050.
+For more information on the legal options available to you or to file a Xarelto lawsuit, please contact Alonso Krangle LLP by filling out our online form or by calling us.